 We were incorporated in the State of Delaware in April 2000.
 Our corporate headquarters are located at 2505 Meridian Parkway, Suite 100, Durham, North Carolina 27713 in a facility we lease encompassing approximately 24,862 square feet of office space.
-The leases for this facility expire in February 2021.
+The leases for this facility expire in July 2026.
 We separately lease laboratory space in Durham, North Carolina, encompassing a total of approximately 7,925 square feet.
-The lease for this laboratory space in Durham expires in July 2021.
+The lease for this laboratory space in Durham expires in July 2026.
+Through our subsidiary, Oncoceutics, Inc., we lease month to month approximately 489 square feet of combined office space in New York, New York and Philadelphia, Pennsylvania.